tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataDownloadQc/lessons/lesson5.md

 Quality-trimmed:                 257,279 bp (0.3%)
 Total written (filtered):     95,110,835 bp (99.0%)
 ```
 Here we note that only a small fraction of bases were removed, 0.3%, due to quality control issues.
+You will also note that the adapter sequence was detected in 451,277 reads while FastQC did not detect any adapters.
+This is due to the fact that FastQC requires the entire adapter to be present while Trim Galore does not.
+And as we can see while the adapter sequence was detected it did not trigger Trim Galore to remove any reads with those partial adapter sequences.

 _________________________________________________________________________________________________________________________________________________________